Universal distributed quantum computing on superconducting qutrits with dark photons: Basic theories

 Here the modes $C$ and $C_{\pm}$ are three bosonic modes and they are not coupled to each other.
 From Eq. (\ref{cphamiltonian02}), the energy level of the subsystem composed of $r_a$, $r_b$, and $r_f$ are split into three different parts with frequencies $\omega_{c_{+}}$, $\omega_{c_{-}}$, and $\omega_{c}$ signed by the modes $C_{+}$, $C_{-}$, and $C$, respectively, as shown in Fig. \ref{fig1} (b).
 Because of the contributions of the fields of $r_a$ and $r_b$, the three modes $C$ and $C_{\pm}$ interact with the two qubits $q_1$ and $q_2$.
 When $g \gg \{g_{1}^{a},g_{2}^{b}\}$, the excitations of modes $C_{\pm}$ are highly suppressed as $\omega \pm \sqrt{2}g$ detune with the resonance modes ($C$, $q_1$, and $q_2$ with frequency of $\omega$) largely, which means the modes $C_{\pm}$ are the dark ones to the frequency $\omega_f$ of $r_f$, and the Hamiltonian $H''$ can be reduced to

 It can be written as

 in the interaction picture.
 Here, only the mode $C=\frac{\sqrt{2}}{2}(a-b)$ is left, which means that the TL can not be populated in the all-resonance regime in our system.
-The interaction between two remote two-energy-level qubits expressed by $H_{e\!f\!f}$ will be used to generate and construct the all-resonance Bell state and c-phase gate on the two remote qutrits below.
+The interaction between two remote two-energy-level qubits expressed by $H_{e\!f\!f}$ will be used to construct the all-resonance c-phase gate on the two remote qutrits below.